ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ## Resource Access

-Once a DTLS channel has been established as described in {{rpk-mode}} and {{psk-mode}}, respectively, C is authorized to access resources covered by the Access Token it has uploaded to the authz-info resource hosted by RS.
+Once a DTLS channel has been established as described in {{rpk-mode}} and {{psk-mode}}, respectively, the client is authorized to access resources covered by the Access Token it has uploaded to the authz-info resource hosted by the resource server.

-On the server side (i.e., RS), successful establishment of the DTLS channel binds C to the access token, functioning as a proof-of-possession associated key.
-Any request that RS receives on this channel MUST be checked against these authorization rules that are associated with the identity of C.  Incoming CoAP requests that are not authorized with respect to any Access Token that is associated with C MUST be rejected by RS with 4.01 response as described in [Section 5.1.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-08#section-5.5.1).
+On the resource server side, successful establishment of the DTLS channel binds the client to the access token, functioning as a proof-of-possession associated key.
+Any request that the resource server receives on this channel MUST be checked against these authorization rules that are associated with the identity of the client.
+Incoming CoAP requests that are not authorized with respect to any Access Token that is associated with the client MUST be rejected by the resource server with 4.01 response as described in [Section 5.1.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-08#section-5.5.1).

-Note: The identity of C is determined by the authentication process : during the DTLS handshake.
-In the asymmetric case, the public key will define C's identity, while in the PSK case, C's identity is defined by the session key generated by AS for this communication.
+Note: The identity of the client is determined by the authentication process : during the DTLS handshake.
+In the asymmetric case, the public key will define the client's identity, while in the PSK case, the client's identity is defined by the session key generated by the authorization server for this communication.

-RS SHOULD treat an incoming CoAP request as authorized if the following holds:
+The resource server SHOULD treat an incoming CoAP request as authorized if the following holds:

 1. The message was received on a secure channel that has been established using the procedure defined in this document.
 1. The authorization information tied to the sending peer is valid.
-1. The request is destined for RS.
+1. The request is destined for the resource server.
 1. The resource URI specified in the request is covered by the authorization information.
 1. The request method is an authorized action on the resource with